How to Find Age-Appropriate Books for Advanced Readers

 “You want to honor their interests and also share yours,” says Webber-Bey.
 “One of the things parents can do is put kids into places where they have access and options.”

-Providing your child with options may mean looking beyond the parameters of guided reading level — and that’s okay.
+Providing your child with options may mean looking beyond the parameters of the book's reading level — and that’s okay.
 Your elementary school student may want to dive into a chapter book series that’s popular with middle schoolers one night, and then pick up a favorite graphic novel the next.
 It’s completely natural; consider it a positive thing that they’re absorbed in reading.

 “You want to be cognizant of reading level, but within the home environment also be okay with their reading up and down,” says Webber-Bey.